Maryland Military Divorce Attorney

 Military divorces can be especially difficult to navigate on your own, as they involve rules and regulations that are unique to them.
 Having an attorney on your side can provide you with valuable knowledge and resources throughout the legal process, as well as peace of mind.

 If you or your spouse is in the military and needs assistance handling a divorce, contact our family law attorney at Shah & Kishore.
 Our attorney is well-versed in this area of law, and we also provide military discounts for those in the military.
 Contact us today to schedule a free case consultation to learn more.

 How Shah & Kishore Can Help You

 Shah & Kishore is a family law firm in Maryland that is committed to delivering peace of mind to its clients.
-We are experienced and aggressive team that will work hard to find you the best solution for your situation – and we will do this in the most efficient and cost-effective manner possible.
+We are an experienced and aggressive team that will work hard to find you the best solution for your situation – and we will do this in the most efficient and cost-effective manner possible.

 Our firm partner, Rahul Kishore is a trained mediator and experienced Maryland family law attorney who is prepared to handle high-conflict custody battles.
 In addition, his wife is active military and our firm offers a military discount for those who are in the military.
 Our firm is dedicated to helping military families who are facing family disputes, including custody and divorce.

 Specific Military Divorce Laws